Our blog & news: Get involved to help wildlife

 World Ranger Day is on 31st July

-Around the world there are many people who are willing to put their lives on the line in order to protect endangered animals.
+Around the world there are many people who are willing to put their lives on the line in order to protect endangered animals and habitats.

-Sadly, estimates suggest that over 1,000 rangers have been killed in the line of duty over the past 10 years.
-The International Ranger Foundation is the official body representing rangers around the world, and has a Roll of Honour page which makes for very moving reading.
 There is a lot of information about rangers on their website, so please explore their website.
-It works with The Thin Green to promote the initiative of World Ranger Day.
+It works with The Thin Green Line to promote the initiative of World Ranger Day.

 World Ranger Day is a chance for all of us to show our appreciation for the work that wildlife rangers and guardians do and offer our support in whatever way we can and to remember those who have died or been injured doing this vital work and to think of the families they leave behind.

-The Thin Green Line says that about 150 Rangers die each year protecting wildlife and habitat.
-Often their families are left behind without any support.
+The Thin Green Line says that often rangers' families are left behind without any support.
 Donations and support give a gift of hope and an urgent lifeline to families left behind.

 And it’s good to know that there is something you can do to help wildlife and locals in their communities at the same time, and we thought we’d do a roundup of charities and organisations working to help in this way.
 Sometimes wildlife rangers are called wildlife guardians.